Sonukr/react-gitbook/lectures/02-further-react-info/04-Unidirectional-Data-Flow.md

 }
 ```

-All of the data lives at the top of the tree in the container, and I pass it to the child components.
+All of the data is hoisted to the top of the tree in the container, and I pass it to the child components.

 ## You do: Also display the fruits that do _not_ match the filter